World diamond centre

-Rough diamonds have to be accompanied by a Kimberley Process certificate, guaranteeing these rough stones are conflict-free.
+Rough diamonds must be accompanied by a Kimberley Process certificate, guaranteeing these rough stones are conflict-free.

 Polished diamonds on the other hand can be accompanied by a polished diamond certificate, preferably from one of three reputable diamond grading labs: HRD Antwerp, IGI or GIA.
 These labs confirm the diamond’s authenticity, whether it is a natural, lab-grown or treated diamond and describe its characteristics - Carat, Clarity, Cut and Colour.

-Thanks to this label the consumer can buy jewellery with confidence.
+Thanks to this label, consumers can buy jewellery with confidence.
 Labelled jewellers are recognizable from the sticker in the shop window ‘Antwerp’s Most Brilliant Officially Certified Jeweller’.
 Antwerp’s Most Brilliant jewellers are listed in a free flyer available in 6 languages from Visit Antwerp.

 Antwerp Loves Diamonds